16 Nov Uber Losses Top $1 Billion

-San Francisco transport giant Uber have reported a net loss of $1.07 billion in the third quarter as the company’s growth continues to slow.
+San Francisco transport giant Uber has reported a net loss of $1.07 billion in the third quarter as the company’s growth continues to slow.

 The figure is a loss of almost 20 per cent from the previous quarter based largely on the company’s gross bookings from which it takes a cut.